Conrad of Montferrat: Role in fiction, film and art

 In film, he has been consistently depicted as a villain, and with scant regard for accuracy.
 In Cecil B. de Mille's 1935 film The Crusades, he is played by Joseph Schildkraut as a scheming traitor, plotting King Richard's death with Prince John in England at a time when he was actually already defending Tyre.
 The 1954 film King Richard and the Crusaders, loosely based on The Talisman, similarly depicts him as a villain, played by Michael Pate.
 Egyptian director Youssef Chahine's 1963 film Al Nasser Salah Ad-Din also shows Scott's influence in its hostility towards Conrad (played by Mahmoud El-Meliguy) and Philip, while depicting Richard more favourably.

 On television, he was played by Michael Peake in the 1962 British television series Richard the Lionheart, which derived some of its plotlines loosely from Scott's The Talisman.
 In the more faithful 1980–1981 BBC serialisation of The Talisman, he was played by Richard Morant.

 In painting and drawing, Conrad figures in a small contemporary manuscript sketch of his ship sailing to Tyre in the Annals of Genoa, and various illustrations to Scott's The Talisman.
 There is an imaginary portrait of him, c.
 1843, by François-Édouard Picot for the Salles des Croisades at Versailles: it depicts him as a handsome, rather pensive man in his forties, wearing a coronet and fanciful pseudo-medieval costume.
-He is shown with dark hair and beard; it is more likely that, like his father and at least two of his brothers, he was blond.
+He is shown with dark hair and a beard; it is more likely that, like his father and at least two of his brothers, he was blond.

 In the 2007 video game Assassin's Creed, set in 1191 during the height of the Crusades, Conrad's father William V of Montferrat is one of nine Templars targets the main character must assassinate.
 This is based on the real historical death of Conrad, who was murdered by the Order of Assassins.